 Start with some general data first to get an overview of the target country.
 Any larger statistical site is a good source to gather the most important facts: CIA World Fact Book, Statista, or the country’s embassy website are all great help.
 Of course, raw data will not show the essence of the whole culture, more qualitative data will.
 Supplement statistics by doing preliminary interviews with local experts who have relevant experience and expertise in the product’s field.
 These insights combined with quantitative data will provide a good starting point to make a more detailed research plan later.

 To get a little closer to users, it helps to “blend in”.
 Do not only find out about their habits, but actually try them: use the apps and channels they use, visit the sites they read, go to places they go, etc. This provides real-life experience to go with the textbook knowledge, which leads to better understanding the audience and their needs.

 - Talk to the users

 Product testing forms an essential element of the development process because it helps collect valuable feedback from real users.
 It is especially necessary for working on a brand-new product in an unfamiliar market.

 Conducting usability research in a different culture can be an exciting experience as well.
-We’ll see how we did it, but first let’s take a look at the specifications of Arabic user interfaces!
+We’ll see how we did it, but first, let’s take a look at the specifications of Arabic user interfaces!

 Arabic user interfaces

 Knowing that the product targeted both the UAE and international markets, we had to plan with two design versions: an English and an Arabic one.
-Of course, the latter part was the harder for us Europeans, so we first designed the English version and adapted it to the Arabic UI by mirroring the design right-to-left (RTL).
+Of course, the latter part was the harder for us, Europeans, so we designed the English version first and adapted it to the Arabic UI by mirroring the design right-to-left (RTL).
 But when you’re designing specifically for Arab users, it’s not enough to just mirror the design.
 There are some local specific usability considerations to apply.